Position

 Grow and Enjoy Whitecurrant White Versailles: A Gardener’s Guide

 Whitecurrant White Versailles (Ribes rubrum White Versailles) is a fantastic addition to any garden.
 This vigorous, deciduous shrub produces heavy crops of large, pale yellow berries with a pleasantly sweet flavour.
-Whether you want to grow your own soft fruit for summer puddings or simply enjoy the beauty of a whitecurrant bush, this guide will give you everything you need to know.
+Whether you want to grow your own soft fruit for summer puddings or enjoy the beauty of a whitecurrant bush, this guide will give you everything you need to know.

 Why Grow Whitecurrant White Versailles?